 Expenses For A Return

-This difference in cost is what causes some individuals to not return a mattress despite the fact that they are dissatisfied.
+This difference in cost is what causes some individuals to not return a mattress even though they are dissatisfied.
 These individuals therefore often wind up enduring an unwanted purchase for many years.
-For some, they end up listing for sale (eBay and Craigslist are the most commonly used), and return to using their old one – that is, if they have not already disposed or recycled it when the new one was bought.
+For some, they end up listing for sale (eBay and Craigslist are the most commonly used), and return to using their old one – that is, if they have not already disposed of or recycled it when the new one was bought.

 Terms and Conditions

-The eligibility for a mattress return is only met if the law tags are attached, and in most cases there must be no dirt, burn, earth, smolders or tears on it.
-In this manner, it is only wise that until you are satisfied with the product itself, you should 100% for certain make use of a “mattress protector.”
-This will literally protect the surface from the aforementioned and therefore not void the terms.
+The eligibility for a mattress return is only met if the law tags are attached, and in most cases, there must be no dirt, burn, earth, smolders or tears on it.
+In this manner, it is only wise that until you are satisfied with the product itself, you should 100% for sure make use of a “mattress protector.”
+This will protect the surface from the aforementioned and therefore not void the terms.